 8. Grab a yummy hotdog

 If you’ve done any research into a trip to Iceland, there’s no doubt you’ve heard of the Icelandic hot dogs.
 These dogs are delicious and sold everywhere (including gas stations).
 The Icelandic hot dogs are made mostly of Icelandic lamb with some pork and beef.
-What better time to indulge in this popular food than a day out in Reykjavik!
+What better time to indulge in this popular food than a day out in Reykjavik with kids!

 9. Take a FREE walking tour